Mynki — AI Systems Architecture & Decision Intelligence

 • real-time behavioral and performance modeling

-Imprints™ is Mynki’s proprietary on-body sensor system that captures real-time biomechanical and physiological data.
-It serves as the input layer of the Mynki ecosystem.
+IMPRINTS™ is Mynki’s proprietary on-body sensor system that captures real-time biomechanical and physiological data.
+It serves as the signal capture layer of the Mynki ecosystem.

 What is PRYSM™?

 PRYSM™ is Mynki’s real-time interpretation engine.
-It analyzes incoming data streams and converts them into actionable performance and system intelligence.
+It analyzes incoming data streams and converts them into actionable performance and operational intelligence.

 What is GUMI™?

-GUMI™ is the operating system layer of Mynki.
-It coordinates inputs, prioritizes decisions, and orchestrates system-wide responses.
+GUMI™ is the orchestration and operating system layer of Mynki.
+It coordinates inputs, prioritizes decisions, and manages adaptive system-wide responses.

 How can I contact Mynki?

-Mynki can be contacted for collaborations, partnerships, and system builds through the Start a System Build request form at mynki.ai.
+Mynki can be contacted for collaborations, partnerships, consulting, strategic system builds, and operational design initiatives through the Start a System Build request form at mynki.ai.

 Is Mynki affiliated with other similarly named companies?

-No. Mynki operates at mynki.ai and is not affiliated with similarly named companies, agencies, or products.
+No. Mynki operates exclusively through mynki.ai and is not affiliated with similarly named companies, agencies, platforms, or products.

 Core Services